Monterey County Public Works Plan (PWP)

-Beginning June 12, 2017, the RCDMC will be applying a glyphosate-based aquatic-formulated herbicide to arundo stands and tamarisk shrubs in the Salinas River riparian corridor between Soledad and King City, CA. Applications will likely continue through August 2017.
+Beginning July 18, 2023, the RCDMC will be applying a glyphosate and/or imazapyr-based aquatic-formulated herbicide to arundo stands and tamarisk shrubs in the Salinas River riparian corridor between Soledad and King City, CA. Applications will likely continue through October 2023.

 Herbicide will not be applied directly into the water and best management practices should result in no water contamination.
 No adverse impacts to the Salinas River or receiving water bodies are expected, and there are no water use restrictions associated with this application.